 On a Personal Note

-Why neuropsychology and psychopharmacology?
+Why mindfulness?
+Clinical psychology?
+Neuropsychology?
+Psychopharmacology?
 I’ve always been fascinated with the brain.
 I mapped and dissected brains for the first time for an eighth grade science project.
 No family gathering is complete without someone reminding me that I then wrapped them in aluminum foil and placed them in the freezer (for posterity’s sake?).
 My mother was not happy when she defrosted what she thought was ground beef for dinner and discovered two cow brains instead!
 About that time I also began babysitting a boy with a seizure disorder.
-While observing him pre-, post- and during his seizures I became interested in brain-behavior relationships and the effects of medications on those relationships.
+While observing him pre-, post- and during his seizures, I became interested in brain-behavior relationships and the effects of medications on those relationships.

 On a Professional Note